Lyme Disease Co-infections

 - IV high-dose vitamin C

-Our Naturopathic Doctors have successfully treated Bartonella by combining these naturopathic therapies with appropriate antibiotic treatment.
+Our Naturopathic Doctors have successfully treated Bartonella by combining these naturopathic therapies with a collaborative care approach, such as your family physician, utilizing appropriate antibiotic treatment.
 Contact the clinic today to schedule an appointment with one of our experienced naturopaths to learn more about testing and treatments for Bartonella.

 Babesia is a “malaria-like” parasite that lives on red blood cells.
 These types of infections are also known as “piroplasms”.
 There are more than 100 strains of Babesia, however two strains are the most common in humans: Babesia duncani and Babesia microti.